International Revenue Share Fraud (IRSF) attack on an MVNO – Case Study

 The Outcome

-This incident re-iterates the message that irrespective of how big or small a company is, be it an MNO, an MVNO, a fixed or VoIP operator, lack of a sound Fraud Management Strategy and a Fraud Monitoring System that supports a hotlist of IPR Test Numbers, will be an easy target for fraudsters.
+The MVNO is now considering voluntary liquidation of the company, which not only impacts the founder’s future, but also that of the loyal staff.
+This incident re-iterates the message that irrespective of how big or small a company is, a lack of a sound Fraud Management Strategy and a Fraud Monitoring System that supports a hotlist of IPR Test Numbers, will be an easy target for fraudsters.
 And like this MVNO, the consequences could be devastating.

 For further information on controlling IRSF Fraud, please write to info@frslabs.com.